The Overdrive Effects Pedal was designed by Eddie Serratos for Bantam Tools.

 Finally, insert the output wire (blue) from the circuit board into lug 7 of the 3PDT switch and solder.

 Remember how earlier we left the input/output jacks, potentiometers, DC power jack, and 3PDT switch only partially tightened?
 Now you can tighten all.

-This is what your completed pedal will look like.
+This is what your completed pedal looks like.

 If the pedal doesn't work, check your soldering connections one by one.
 Make sure that there isn’t a cold solder joint or loose wire.
-If you have a multimeter, you can use it to make sure that the joints aren't cold.
-If you haven't used a multimeter before, check out Sparkfun's How to Use a Multimeter guide.
+If you have a multimeter, use it to make sure that the joints aren't cold.
+If you haven't used a multimeter before, check out SparkFun's How to Use a Multimeter guide.